In this update we feature:

 Regardless of how much you strive to stay ‘on the ball’ when it comes to new releases, it’s inevitable that some will still slip through the net.
 This little gem, released in mid-2019, highlights the point.

-Following the acoustic ballad Innocence is one of the standout tracks from the album, Ceaseless Strife.
+Following the acoustic ballad Innocence we have one of the standout tracks from the album, Ceaseless Strife.
 Kicking in with a nifty jazz/rock flurry before taking us into a whacky, unexpected but totally delectable vocal section.
 Brilliant!
-And variety is the spice of life, as the saying goes (not one of Blake’s), each track bringing something new to the pot.
+And variety is the spice of life, as the saying goes – not one of Blake’s 😉 – each track bringing something new to the pot.
 Along with four different vocalists, there’s quite a variety of styles going on here, so a few runs through were needed to bring it fully together.

 On a down beat, I wasn’t enamoured by the production, however I doubt there was an ‘unlimited budget’ available.
 Regardless, great tracks and for me it is always about the music.
 Before drawing to a close, mention of Suzi James’ guitar work across the album, which I found to be versatile and quite special.